Andy Cohen Is Said To Be Eyeing Lori Loughlin For A Role On ‘RHOBH’

 “Good, ’cause I’m not gonna put you on a rowing machine and take a picture of you,” Lisa joked at the time, according to a report from Us Weekly magazine.

-Then, after her daughter told her to “not” and said her statement was the “wrong thing to say,” Lisa promised that she would never, ever do such a thing.
+Then, after her daughter told her to “not” make such a quip and said her statement was the “wrong thing to say,” Lisa promised that she would never, ever do such a thing.